 Step 3: Lay Tile with Thin Set

-The next step is to start laying out all of your tile.
+The next step is to start laying out all of your tiles.
 We started in the master bedroom and worked our way out and down the halls.
 Once you get into large open areas it goes pretty well but when you’re making cuts and sizing for corners, closets, and doorways, be prepared for slow work!

 Tips we learned: